AniT20EXPERT/SMART_ENERGY_MANAGEMENT_SYSTEM/README.md

 ## 🧠 Overview
 The **Smart Energy Management System (EMS)** is an intelligent, scalable platform designed to **optimize energy generation, storage, and consumption** across renewable microgrids and smart facilities.
 It integrates **real-time IoT sensor data**, **AI-driven decision-making**, and **industrial-grade visualization** to improve **efficiency, reliability, and cost-effectiveness** of energy operations.
+[PLEASE GO THROUGH TECHNICAL REPORT PDF FOR MORE INFO]
 ---

 ## 🚀 Objectives